abpio/abp-commercial-docs/en/modules/payment-custom-gateway.md

 # Creating a Custom Payment Gateway
-This document explains creating custom a payment gateway different than the existing ones in [Payment Module](payment#packages).
+This document explains creating custom a payment gateway that's different than the existing ones in the [Payment Module](payment#packages).

 ## Creating Core Operations
 - Create **MyPaymentGateway.cs** and implement `IPaymentGateway`